-We have collaborated with NCI, which has selected TRC105 and TRC102 for federal funding of clinical development, as well as Case Western.
+We have collaborated with the National Cancer Institute (NCI), which has selected TRC105 and TRC102 for federal funding of clinical development, as well as Case Western Cancer Center (Case Western).
 Under these collaborations, NCI has sponsored or is sponsoring nine completed or ongoing clinical trials of TRC105 and TRC102, and Case Western sponsored two clinical trials of TRC102.
-We anticipate that NCI will complete ongoing Phase 2 clinical trials of TRC105 and TRC105 and may initiate other Phase 2 clinical trials of TRC102 will be completed with NCI funding.
-If merited by Phase 2 data, we expect to fund initial Phase 3 clinical trials of TRC105 and TRC102 and paysing and by Phase 2 data, we expect to fund initial phase 3 clinical trials of TRC105 in the sponsored pivotal clinical trials for the phase 2 data, we anticipate that NCI will sponsor Phase 3 clinical trials for the sponsored pivotal clinical trials for the phase 2 data, we anticipate that NCI will sponsor Phase 3 clinical trials for the sponsored pivotal clinical trials for the phase 2 data we the phase 2 data, we anticipate that NCI will sponsor Phase 3 clinical trials for the phase 3 clinical trials for the phase 3 clinical trials for the phase 3 clinical trials of TRC105 may the phase 4 data.
+We anticipate that NCI will complete ongoing Phase 2 clinical trials of TRC105 and may initiate other Phase 2 clinical trials in addition to the Phase 2 clinical trials of TRC105 that we are sponsoring.
+In addition, we expect that Phase 2 clinical trials of TRC102 will be completed with NCI funding.
+If merited by Phase 2 data, we expect to fund initial Phase 3 clinical trials of TRC105 and TRC102 and, based on NCI's past course of conduct with similarly situated pharmaceutical companies in which it has sponsored pivotal clinical trials following receipt of positive Phase 2 data, we anticipate that NCI will sponsor Phase 3 clinical trials in additional indications.

-The following chart summarizes key information regarding ongoing and planned development of our TRC105 product candidate:
+The following table summarizes key information regarding ongoing and planned development of our product candidates: